dpalmes1899/nextjs-tailwind-demo/README.md

 Next JS is laready part of the directory

-install necessary node modules for Tailwind CSS:
+install necessary node modules for Tailwind CSS in the project directory:
 ```bash
 npm install -D tailwindcss@latest postcss@latest autoprefixer@latest
 ```

 ## Usage
-In the proeject directory, run the development server:
+In the project directory, run the development server:
 ```bash
 npm run dev
 ```